Welcome to Healthy Fontana

 Since its inception in 2004 by City Councilwoman Acquanetta Warren, Healthy Fontana has been providing a wide variety of educational programs, resources and events, including an annual Let’s Move on the Trail event, Fontana Walks!, after-school activities, summer programs, Healthy Jr. Chef cooking classes, “For the Health of It” newsletter, and even a cooking show called “Eat Healthy, Fontana!”

 Healthy Fontana has received numerous awards for its many accomplishments, including the 2008 Cities, Counties, and Schools Merit Award, 2014 Let’s Move!
 Cities, Towns, and Counties Initiative Award, and the 2017 Champion of the Community Award for the Let’s Move on the Trail event.
+We were recently honored with the prestigious Helen Putnam Award of Excellence by the League of California Cities, accepted by founder Acquanetta Warren.

 Healthy Fontana promotes practicing proper nutrition for overall health.
 Our educational programs teach people to examine their diet and evaluate their nutritional goals.
 We encourage healthy eating habits with an emphasis on consuming more fruits and vegetables.
 Programs include after-school physical activity and nutrition outreach to 37 Fontana elementary and middle schools, Healthy Jr. Chef cooking classes, and "Eat Healthy, Fontana!," a cooking show that teaches viewers how to prepare healthy and delicious recipes.